 Determining whether or not to continue a relationship that has suffered from infidelity can be difficult.
 Trust issues, problems with self-esteem and overall unhappiness may result from being cheated on.
-If you want to make the relationship work in spite of the betrayal, evaluate yourself and the strength of your relationship to determine whether or not staying in the relationship is worth the effort.
+If you want to make the relationship work in spite of the betrayal, evaluate yourself and the strength of your relationship to determine whether or not reconciling after infidelity is worth the effort.

 Think of Yourself

 After you find out that your love is cheating or has cheated in the past, questions linger in your mind.
 “How could he do this?” you might think.
 Take a break from trying to rationalize his behavior and work on healing yourself.
-Lawrence Wilson, M.D., states in his article, "The Process of Getting Well," that forgiveness of oneself and others is important to healing.
+Trish Pauls, MA RPM.D., states in her article, "3 Steps to Help Overcome Betrayal," that the betrayed person needs to believe in herself.
+Discard feelings of shame, and instead remember you are enough and you are worthy.
 Letting go of feelings of resentment and taking time for yourself will be beneficial while you are making this decision.
 Be selfish.
 Go out with friends and do the things you love to do.
 Allow yourself time to clear your mind.
 Avoid making decisions without allowing space for personal reflection.

 Evaluate the way he handles the confrontation of his infidelities to give you an idea about whether or not reconciliation is a viable option.
 If you have confronted him about his cheating, he is likely feeling guilty.
 A man who refuses to admit he was wrong or constantly makes excuses to rationalize his behavior will likely never learn from his mistakes.
 On the other hand, a man who goes out of his way to express his guilt and shame about cheating may have enough of a conscience that you could consider forgiveness.